Updated: August 2022

 -You can relaunch (give it a couple months, and really rework both the issues the game has, and the issue the Kickstarter page has).

 -You can let it go.
-Maybe it wasn’t meant to be.
-Failure on Kickstarter isn’t a reflection of your personal worth.
+Maybe it wasn’t meant to be, maybe the industry doesn’t want your product.
+Note: Failure on Kickstarter is not a reflection of your personal worth.
 It’s a learning experience.

 -More info on my thoughts on this topic here.